jmalara/ct-serverless/README.md

+# Serverless example for CT
+This code deploys an example serverless configuration

-# CT-serverless
+# Requirements
-CT Assessment - Serverless
+Node must be installed